-2.3 Hardware Limitations
+2.5 Hardware Limitations

 Advances in ADCP sensor technology have eliminated many of the problems encountered in older devices.
 Sensors are now smaller, more reliable, and draw less power.
-More sensors can be employed to make corrections, and most notably, signal processing hardware and software capabilities have grown enormously.
+Ancillary sensors can be employed to make corrections, and most notably, signal processing hardware and software capabilities have grown enormously.

 ADCP current sensors can withstand moderate bio-fouling, but observational accuracy gradually degrades as marine growth becomes excessive.
-As the bio-mass increases on the ADCP, effective acoustic power output and transducer reception sensitivity also degrades, leading to reduced signal-to-noise ratios and less accurate observations.
+As the bio-mass increases on the ADCP transducers, effective acoustic power output and transducer reception sensitivity also degrade, leading to reduced signal-to-noise ratios and less accurate observations.
 ADCPs using pressure sensors may find dampened output as the orifice becomes obstructed.
-However, in some instances, effective antifouling materials and coatings may permit system deployments in excess of two years.
+The degree of bio-fouling will vary depending on a number of factors, but in some instances, effective anti-fouling materials and coatings may permit system deployments in excess of two years.

-ADCPs are depth/range limited in two fundamental ways: 1) the simple acoustic signal strength loss over distance (higher frequency systems have shorter ranges) and 2) the acoustic beams spread with increasing range, both within an individual beam and among the multiple beams, which leads to reduced resolution and less certainty that the sampled field has uniform flow.
+As with all instruments, ADCPs are depth/range limited by the pressure housing.
+ADCP measurements are further depth/range limited in two fundamental ways: 1) the acoustic signal strength loss over distance (higher frequency systems have shorter ranges) and 2) the acoustic beams spread with increasing range, both within an individual beam and among the multiple beams, which leads to reduced resolution and less certainty that the sampled field has uniform flow.
 Many of the QC tests address these limitations through the use of carefully selected thresholds and other test criteria.

-ADCP transducer side lobe reflections must also be considered.
+ADCP transducer side-lobe reflections must also be considered.
 These reflections can come from the bottom, the surface, or adjacent structures and degrade ADCP performance.
 These errors are mitigated by proper deployment procedures.
 Manufacturer user manuals should be consulted to ensure that proper procedures are followed.